 As an introduction, the lecture notes by Mudry are recommended; Mudry chapter 1 introduces the field theoretical language.

 - Cardy, Scaling and Renormalization in Statistical Physics, Cambridge University Press (1996)

 - Mudry, Lecture Notes on Field Theory in Condensed Matter Physics, World Scientific (2014)

 - Altland and Simons, Condensed Matter Field Theory, Cambridge University Press (2010)

 - Negele and Orland, Quantum Many-Particle Systems, Addison-Wesley (1988)

 - Zinn-Justin, Phase Transitions and Renormalization Group, Oxford University Press (2007)

-The written exam will be held on Friday, 26 July 2019, from 11:15-12:00h in the lecture hall Phil12/kHS.
-Those who pass will get 4 credit points.
-In order to participate in the exam you need to register for the course; you may unregister yourself before July 19.
+The written exam will be held in the week of February 14-18, 2022.
+Those who pass will obtain 8 credit points.
+In order to participate in the exam you need to be registered for the course; you may unregister yourself before February 4.